 Senior Congress leader Kumari Selja has sparked discussions about her potential candidacy for the Chief Minister (CM) position in Haryana, should the Congress secure a majority in the upcoming state assembly elections.
 Speaking on Friday, the former Union minister and prominent Dalit leader emphasized the importance of ambition in politics, both at an individual and community level, and questioned why she shouldn’t pursue her own aspirations.

-Selja’s Ambitions for Haryana CM
+Selja’s ambitions for Haryana CM

 Kumari Selja, who recently won the Lok Sabha seat from Sirsa, has openly expressed her interest in contesting the upcoming Haryana assembly elections.
 She highlighted her desire to contribute to the state’s development, but ultimately deferred the final decision to the Congress high command.
 Selja’s potential bid for the CM position is particularly significant given her standing as a key Dalit leader within the party and the state.